Georgia

 Chattahoochee Hills

-For my first trip to Georgia, a group of my friends and I drove down to a small town about 30 minutes outside of Atlanta for a music festival.
+My very first trip to Georgia was in 2013, with a group of my friends to a small town about 30 minutes outside of Atlanta for a music festival.
 We left the Detroit area at 7 pm on a Wednesday, and we got down to Atlanta around 7 am on Thursday; just in time for morning traffic.
 Luckily, the boys drove through the foggy night, and I was able to sleep a little bit.
 I was sitting in the middle seat in the back of a Lincoln pick up truck.
 We had the back of the truck packed full with camping gear, food, drinks, and alcohol.
 When we were 20 minutes outside of our final destination, all of a sudden out of nowhere, all of the cars in front of us slammed on their breaks.
 Joe was driving and somehow swerved from the middle lane to the left lane with out hitting anyone.
 The smell of burning rubber was so strong, and all of us were jolted.
 We got off the highway on the next exit to take a breather.
 That was the scariest moment I’ve ever experienced.

 Once we finally made it to Chattahoochee Hills, we had to have our car searched, and then we entered the camp ground.
 We met up with two other cars that drove down separately.
 The boys all went ahead with most of the stuff to find us a camping place, and Danielle and I stayed back with the truck to watch the remaining of our belongings.
 Little did we know they had to walk a mile in the scorching heat with everything.
 Once we finally all got settled in, everyone was happy, and we ventured off to the first night of the music festival.